OpenEducationAnalytics/OpenEducationAnalytics/modules/Digital_Learning_Apps_and_Platforms/iReady/README.md

 - <strong>Diagnostic Results Report</strong> provides the implications and i-Ready analyses of student diagnostic assessments.
 These include metrics used for gauging the successes/struggles of student learning (e.g. [Annual Stretch Growth Measure](https://www.curriculumassociates.com/access-and-equity/providing-a-path-to-proficiency-for-every-student)).
 The assessment data also provides test results in specific areas of student-learning domains within ELA and Math.
 - <strong>Personalized Instruction by Lesson Report</strong> provides the results surrounding student personalized instruction assessments.
 This table essentially serves as an overview of the <em>Comprehensive Student Lesson Activity with Standards</em> tables, without the matching of state standards.

-All test data comes in the format of CSV files, which is the format as the exported i-Ready data tables.
-See the [module test data page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/test_data) for additional details on data format and contents.
+All test data comes in the format of CSV files with schema matching how [i-Ready data is manually downloaded](https://support.curriculumassociates.com/s/article/How-do-I-export-i-Ready-data).
+See the [module test data page](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/test_data) for additional details on data format and contents.

 ## Module Components

 Out-of-the box assets for this OEA module include:
-1. [Test Data](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/test_data): Artificially generated test data which supports the module pipeline and Power BI template.
+1. [Test Data](https://github.com/cviddenKwantum/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/test_data): Artificially generated test data which supports the module pipeline and Power BI template.
 Test data matches the i-Ready Diagnostic and Personalized Instruction Assessments data format exactly.
 2. [Pipeline Template](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/pipeline): One main pipeline template which lands data into Stage 1 and processes into Stage 2.
 Stage 2 data is then made available via a serveless SQL endpoint.
     - One sub-pipeline template that extracts on-premises i-Ready production data, and lands the data into Stage 1 of the data lake.
 3. [Notebooks](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Digital_Learning_Apps_and_Platforms/iReady/notebook):